-DAY 1: Environmental Projects Day FRIDAY 5 MAY Location to be confirmed The Environmental Projects Day takes what kids already know about the environment (head), harnesses their passion for the environment (heart), and develops skills and capacities to take action (hands) to realise true change.
+DAY 1: Environmental Projects Day WEDNESDAY 8 MAY Maroochy Regional Bushland Botanic Gardens, Tanawha The Environmental Projects Day takes what kids already know about the environment (head), harnesses their passion for the environment (heart), and develops skills and capacities to take action (hands) to realise true change.
 At the Environmental Projects Day delegates will have the opportunity to participate in a range of practical, hands-on activities that will engage them with different knowledge systems and include a focus on Indigenous knowledge of and connection to Country.
-These include: - Indigenous science observation and oral learning - · Using the Arts to communicate creatively - · Greening natural and built environments - Citizen Science opportunities exploring and surveying a variety of environmental parameters.
+These include: - Indigenous science observation and oral learning - Using the Arts to communicate creatively - · Greening natural and built environments - Citizen Science opportunities exploring and surveying a variety of environmental parameters.
 Students will also be introduced to a variety of potential mentors and encouraged to consider what possible projects might inspire them to investigate more deeply.
-Share your Kids in Action journey with the community by posting progress updates on the Kids in Action Closed Facebook Group or by emailing stories and images to kidsinaction@sunshinecoast.qld.gov.au for inclusion in our regular newsletter. #scckidsinaction #kidsinaction2023 #ktkweek2023 DAY 2: Kids Teaching Kids Conference WEDNESDAY 6 SEPTEMBER Maroochy Regional Bushland Botanic Garden, Tanawha Day 2 the Conference is always an exciting and special day where students share their presentations, workshops and interactive displays with other students and teachers from across the region.
+Share your Kids in Action journey with the community by posting progress updates on the Kids in Action Closed Facebook Group or by emailing stories and images to kidsinaction@sunshinecoast.qld.gov.au for inclusion in our regular newsletter. #scckidsinaction #kidsinaction2024 DAY 2: Kids in Action Conference WEDNESDAY 4 SEPTEMBER UniSC - University of the Sunshine Coast, Sippy Downs Day 2 the Conference is always an exciting and special day where students share their presentations, workshops and interactive displays with other students and teachers from across the region.
 Three presentation options are available for this day.
-Presentation options Workshop 40 mins Your audience will be about 25-30 people (students and teachers).
+Presentation options Workshop Your audience will be about 25-30 people (students and teachers).
 The key focus in workshop sessions is for students to prepare and present the information in a hands-on format.
 Workshop spaces are set up at the venue to suit the requirements of your workshop.
 Keep in mind this is an outdoors conference - most spaces will be outdoors with limited access to electricity and technology.
 A number of fixed, sheltered spaces will be available.
-Interactive display NA These will be set up around the main gathering space of the conference venue.
+Interactive display NA 40 mins These will be set up around the main gathering space of the conference venue.
 Tables will be provided.
 The key concept is for conference participants to interact with the display during morning tea and lunch breaks.
 Students are encouraged to discuss their display with the audience in an informal peer teaching role.
 Main stage presentation 3-5 mins Performed in front of all delegates.
-Consider music, drama, dance, mock game show and visuals to make your presentation as interactive and engaging as possible.

-Helpful resources and support Are you keen to get involved but need some inspiration or are not sure where to begin?
-Head to sunshinecoast.qld.gov.au/kidsinaction - Resources for Teachers - to find resources to help your class plan and deliver a great workshop.
+Consider music, drama, dance, a short video, mock game show and visuals to make your presentation as interactive and engaging as possible.
+It was great to see all Indigenous students be welcomed up to Acknowledge Country.
+One of our students stood up to share his voice and spoke in his mothers language.
+Within an hour of being at the conference he said "this is the best excursion I have ever been on" Teacher - Environmental Projects Day 2023 Helpful resources and support Are you keen to get involved but need some inspiration or are not sure where to begin?
+Head to sunshinecoast.qld.gov.au/ kidsinaction - Resources for Teachers - to find resources to help your class plan and deliver a great workshop.